Table of Contents

 Route optimization algorithms are crucial for the smooth flow of the supply chain and enhance the customer experience.
 It maintains communication among the different actors involved in the supply chain and increases efficiency, productivity, and the company’s profitability.
 It improves the efficiency of fleet management and reduces transportation and storage costs.
 It is considered a powerful tool in the logistics industry.

-Explore NextBillion.ai’s Route Optimization API.
+Explore NextBillion.ai’s Route Optimization API documentation.

 Limitations of not using the Route Optimization Algorithm